taylorflatt/client-server/Lab3/README.md

 In order to run or test with malfunctioning/malicious clients, run the makefile in the [Broken Clients](https://github.com/taylorflatt/client-server/tree/master/Lab3/BrokenClients) directory.

-In order to compile the broken clients run:

 ```
 make allclients
 ```